 To implement this technique, we use four R151's which all have parallel inputs from the least significant three bits.
 Thus, there will be four out of the 32 lines at ground for each of the eight combinations of the least significant three bits.
 All that remains now is to turn off three of the four active lines as a function of the most significant two bits.
-A two bit decoder made from four two-input gates will cause one out of its four output lines to be at ground for each of the four permutations of the two input bits.
+A two bit decoder made from four two-input gates ($1\frac{1}{3}$ R111) will cause one out of its four output lines to be at ground for each of the four permutations of the two input bits.
 Remembering that the R151 inhibit inputs are enabled by a ground signal, the four unique ground outputs of the two bit decoder furnish the necessary four disabling signals for the four R151's.

 Туре Quantity Description

-Decoder R151 4 Binary to Octal decoder
+Decoder R151 R111 4 2 Binary to Octal decoder 3 two-input gates

 5-Bit Buffer R203 2 3 Flip Flops